3AM: 3egment Anything with Geometric Consistency in Videos: Conclusion

 \section{Conclusion}

 We introduce 3AM, integrating 3D-aware features into SAM2 for viewpoint-robust video object segmentation.
 Through our Feature Merger and field-of-view aware sampling, 3AM achieves geometry-consistent tracking requiring only RGB at inference.
-On wide-baseline datasets, 3AM substantially outperforms state-of-the-art VOS methods, achieving gains of +15.9 and +30.4 points on the ScanNet++ Selected Subset.
+On wide-baseline datasets, 3AM substantially outperforms state-of-the-art VOS methods, achieving gains of +15.9 and +30.4 points on the ScanNet++ Selected Subset, while automatically switching back to SAM2's capability to handle dynamic video scenarios.

-\paragraph{Acknowledgements.} This work was supported by NVIDIA Taiwan AI Research \& Development Center (TRDC).
-This research was funded by the National Science and Technology Council, Taiwan, under Grants NSTC 112-2222-E-A49-004-MY2 and 113-2628-E-A49-023-.
-Yu-Lun Liu acknowledges the Yushan Young Fellow Program by the MOE in Taiwan.